-Lets discuss; How you can properly configure KeyStores in WSO2 products based on Carbon 4.2.X.
+Lets discuss; How you can properly configure KeyStores in WSO2 products.
 There are two main keystores in all products which are,

 You can find that both KeyStore configurations in the /repository/conf/carbon.xml file.
 By default; same wso2carbon.jks has been configured as both primary and registry KeyStores.

-But in real production, you MUST use different KeyStores for primary and registry keystores.
+But in real production, you MUST use different KeyStores for Primary and SSL (or registry) keystores.

 Followings are the simple rules regarding KeyStores, you MUST follow in WSO2 production deployments (This is with 4.4.X)

-- Both primary KeyStore and registry KeyStore must be changed from default wso2carbon.jks file in production setup.
+- Both primary KeyStore and SSL KeyStore must be changed from default wso2carbon.jks file in production setup.

-- As mentioned; You must configure different KeyStores for primary and registry KeyStores
+- As mentioned; You must configure different KeyStores for primary and SSL KeyStores

-- If your WSO2 deployment has been clustered with multiple WSO2 instance, Every WSO2 instance must use the same registry KeyStore.
+- If your WSO2 deployment has been clustered with multiple WSO2 instance, Every WSO2 instance must use the same SSL & primary KeyStore.
 It can NOT be different from each products.

 - If your WSO2 deployment contains different products.
 Same product instances must have same primary KeyStore.
-Different products can have different primary KeyStore and it is not mandatory to be different but same SSL keystore can be used)
+Different products can have different SSL KeyStore (it is not mandatory to be different but same SSL keystore can be used)

 - Primary/SSL KeyStore must contain only one private key.
 There can not be two private keys.
 (This is due to some issue in WSO2 products which may be fixed in future).

-- Primary KeyStore must contain same password as KeyStore password and private key password.
+- Primary/SSL KeyStore must contain same password as KeyStore password and private key password.
 (This is due to some issue in WSO2 products which may be fixed in future)

-- Registry KeyStore must be a self signed one.
+- Primary KeyStore can be a self signed one.
 You can use CA signed KeyStore, But there is no worth of using such CA signed KeyStore as it is not use for external communication and it is only for data encryption.

-- Registry Keystore’s public certificate must have Data Encipherment key usage.
+- Primary Keystore’s public certificate must have Data Encipherment key usage.
 Therefore, Please note that you need to create the certificate with “Data_Encipherment” usage.
 Default self signed certificate would contain it already.

 Thanks for reading…!!!